-The Shed like many more across the length and breadth of Australia provide men, particularly retired men, the opportunity of coming together to participate in a wide and diverse range of projects.
+The Shed, like many more across the length and breadth of Australia, provide men, particularly retired men, the opportunity of coming together to participate in a wide and diverse range of projects.
+The modern Men’s Shed is an updated version of “the back yard shed” or “man cave and is a real part of Aussie culture.

 While the bulk of the projects undertaken by the Shed require the use of power tools, of which the Shed has a vast array, some projects only need sanding and painting.